RudeCanine/Vision-blur/README.md

 # Vision-blur
-A module for Foundry Virtual Tabletop, meant to obscure token vision past a set amount.
+A module for Foundry Virtual Tabletop, meant to help obscure token vision past a set range.

+This module offers a friendly option for gamemasters and players who are interested in limiting the amount of information available on the map, with limited customizability.